Saruniks/data-transformation-and-analysis/README.md

 ### Load Data from S3 to PostgreSQL

-After data is in S3, load it into your PostgreSQL database by running:
+After data is in S3, load it into your PostgreSQL database and create materialized views by running:

     npx ts-node src/loadFromS3ToPostgres.ts

-## Running Tests
+## Tests

-To run the tests for this project, execute:
+To run the tests:

     npm test